Spine and Back Pain

 Cause: The upper back or thoracic region of the spine can suffer disc degeneration.
 This occurs when the cushioning disc between two vertebrae becomes inflamed and unstable.
 As a result, the worn-down disc no longer functions properly in its duties of absorbing stress along the spine.
 This is a progressive and degenerative disorder; for some patients, this degeneration of the thoracic discs is very painful.
 However, other patients with the same condition have no pain or symptoms.

 Diagnosis: Many times, diagnosing thoracic disc degeneration happens as a result of imaging tests like MRIs that are ordered to help determine the cause of other symptoms.
-Oftentimes, thoracic disc degeneration is not the primary reason patients seek treatment from an orthopaedic physician at The Center for Orthopaedic Innovation at St. Luke’s Medical Center.
+Oftentimes, thoracic disc degeneration is not the primary reason patients seek treatment from an orthopaedic physician at St. Luke’s Medical Center.

 Treatment: Thoracic disc degeneration may not always require intervening treatment.
 Rest, non-steroidal anti-inflammatory drugs and non-prescription pain relievers like acetaminophen are sometimes sufficient in treating the condition.
 However, surgery might be required to treat a thoracic disc herniation.
 See below.